The Weak Spot

-ecalling the mood of Thomas Mann's The Magic Mountain and the aesthetic of a Dario Argento film, The Weak Spot is an evocative and intriguing novel.
+"Recalling the mood of Thomas Mann's The Magic Mountain and the aesthetic of a Dario Argento film, The Weak Spot is an evocative and intriguing novel.
 The thrill is in the prose--vivid, expansive, perfectly controlled.
 I love where Lucie Elven's sentences take me, and I adore this book." --Lauren Aimee Curtis, author of Dolores

-o word is wasted in Lucie Elven's whipsmart, elegiac debut.
+"No word is wasted in Lucie Elven's whipsmart, elegiac debut.
 Every scene and image is vivid, cutting, and fluid, turning a peculiar mountain town into a wonderland of social insights and frictions.
 I knew I would be rereading The Weak Spot halfway during my first read--and a few pages into my second read.
 Elven is a master in the making." --Stephen Kearse, author of In the Heat of the Light

-his eccentric, intensely observed book--full of dry humor and sturdy, elegant sentences--examines the slippery quality of the self in relation to others and the treacherous terrain of a world governed by manipulative men.
-Slightly gothic, vaguely old-world, and briskly contemporary, The Weak Spot is a singular work from a writer whose fiction I've long admired in the pages of NOON. --Kathryn Scanlan, author of The Dominant Animal and Aug 9
+"This eccentric, intensely observed book--full of dry humor and sturdy, elegant sentences--examines the slippery quality of the self in relation to others and the treacherous terrain of a world governed by manipulative men.
+Slightly gothic, vaguely old-world, and briskly contemporary, The Weak Spot is a singular work from a writer whose fiction I've long admired in the pages of NOON." --Kathryn Scanlan, author of The Dominant Animal and Aug 9—Fog

-/i>The Weak Spot is at once a charming and a gently profound novel, bringing to mind the elegant fabulism of Anne Serre and the grace-filled contemplativeness of Marilynne Robinson’s Housekeeping.
-In sentences that quietly astonish, Lucie Elven shows us how consciousness is shaped by landscape--by distance, light, and heat--and by radically opening ourselves, for better and for worse, to the aspirations and struggles of others.
+"The Weak Spot is at once a charming and a gently profound novel, bringing to mind the elegant fabulism of Anne Serre and the grace-filled contemplativeness of Marilynne Robinson’s Housekeeping.
+In sentences that quietly astonish, Lucie Elven shows us how consciousness is shaped by landscape—by distance, light, and heat—and by radically opening ourselves, for better and for worse, to the aspirations and struggles of others.
 I know I will be returning to these pages again and again." —Mary South, author of You Will Never Be Forgotten